rimqxs/vrc-eac-emulator/SETUP_GUIDE.md

 Launch “VRChat.exe” directly on Windows or from Steam on Linux

 And give a star this project if you get helped by this project 👻

+Also, Check out this useful tool for the emulator: https://github.com/TMatheo/EOSLauncher